abaheti95/paquora/README.md

 ### Dependancies
 This project uses a lot of different tools and libraries as listed below,
 * Python3 wordsegment - https://pypi.python.org/pypi/wordsegment
-For plotting the project uses matplotlib library
+* For plotting, matplotlib library is used - http://matplotlib.org/
+* For US english dictionary pyenchant is used - https://pypi.python.org/pypi/pyenchant/